mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 In the case position is not usable, another try is made.
 Currently searching is limited to five tries before deciding that no position has been found.
 In this case, mission will not spawn.

+### Static missions
+Static missions will check for mission being in water, under map or in nonValidArea.
+In these cases, mission is not spawn.

+### Requested missions
 GM spawned missions will only check for mission not being in water or under map.
 If you want, you can spawn missions in for example non valid areas.

 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/missionposition.jpg" width=30% height=30%>